 What Determines My Auto Insurance Price?

-The simple answer?
-A lot!
-There are a lot of misconceptions regarding what makes your auto insurance rate different from your friends, family, and neighbors.
+There are many misconceptions regarding what makes your auto insurance rate different from your friends, family, and neighbors.
 Insurance companies are more data sensitive than ever and every little factor can have an impact on what you pay for your car insurance.
 Below are a few factors that will have an impact on your insurance:

 Credit score - companies in Connecticut utilize credit to determine your auto rate.
 If you are a person with higher credit, they will rate you much more favorably versus if you have lower credit.